Ali al-Tamimi: Early life and education

 Al-Timimi was born in 1963 and grew up in the Palisades neighborhood of Washington, DC, where he attended Georgetown Day School until age fifteen.
 His father (d.
 2010), an attorney, was the cultural attaché at the embassy of the then Kingdom of Iraq.
-His mother, a mental health specialist with a doctorate in special education, initially taught at St. John's Child Development Center for mentally retarded children.
+His mother, a mental health specialist with a doctorate in special education, initially taught at St. John's Child Development Center for intellectually disabled children.
 Later in the mid-1970s, she was a dean at Mt.
 Vernon College for Women.

 One of Al-Timimi's teenage friends was the son of journalist Milton Viorst, who later wrote in The Atlantic that the family was "not particularly ethnic or religious," and that Al-Timimi celebrated holidays such as Halloween and Christmas with his brother and other friends at school.
 Viorst writes that Al-Timimi's parents were both practicing Muslims, but spoke English rather than Arabic at home and "did not push religious observance on the children."

-At age fifteen, in 1978, Al-Timimi's parents moved the family to Riyadh, Saudi Arabia for two years to expose them to their Islamic heritage.
-Al-Timimi attended Manarat Riyadh High School, where he learned Arabic and studied Islam under the Imam Bilal Phillips.
-Al-Timimi became influenced by Salafism, a reform branch of Sunni Islam that advocates strict adherence to the Quran and Sunna (the teachings of the Prophet).
+At age fifteen, in 1978, Al-Timimi's parents moved the family to Riyadh, Saudi Arabia for three years to expose them to their Arabic and Islamic heritage.
+Al-Timimi attended Manarat Riyadh High School, where he learned Arabic and studied Islam under Bilal Phillips.
+In Saudi Arabia, Al-Timimi became influenced by Salafism, a reform branch of Sunni Islam that advocates strict adherence to the Quran and Sunna (the teachings of the Prophet).